genaro56/Lab_02/README.md

-# Lab_02
+# Web-Applications-Development.-Laboratory-1-My-resume-
-A new repo with new form of styles for my Resumé.
+A little resumé made for the Web development class